 - Kalafatis, for the watersports!
 Kalafatis beach is a true paradise for those who love watersports!
 Leaving aside the beloved classics you can initiate yourself to scuba diving on the Scuba Diving School that operates on the beach, giving lessons and take to you the most interesting spots of underwater Mykonos!

 The options are countless whichever “scene” you prefer, either an organized beach with loud house music, waiters running around, cocktails and spacious loungers or remote romantic bays with a traditional tavern, Mykonos can cover your every need!
+Make sure to book your Mykonos Villa for your summer vacations.

-Get Lost, and Find Yourself Again
+Get Lost in Mykonos, and Find Yourself Again

 The heart of Mykonos is with no doubt Mykonos Town, which is called Chora.
 With its endless, traditional, cycladic blue, its white houses and its tiny streets full of shops, churches, and windmills, Mykonos Town is the place to be.
 Each little corner and every beautiful house is a moment that it should be captured in a photograph.